Bluefire2/bloo-bot/README.md

   "fn": "The name of the function in commands.js that implements the command (functionName)",
   <optional>
   "aliases": ["alias1", "alias2"] <-- aliases for the command,
-  "defaults": A number; if the command has any default parameters, specify how many here.
-  "update": "true" if the command changes a server variable, "admin": "true" if the user needs to have admin privileges in the server to execute the command },
+  "defaults": A number; if the command has any default parameters, specify how many here, defaults to 0, "update": "true" if the command changes a server variable, defaults to false, "admin": "true" if the user needs to have admin privileges in the server to execute the command, defaults to false },
 ...
 ```

 You *must* make the command doc otherwise the command will not work.
 If you do both of these steps correctly, calling the command is as simple as "\<prefix\>command-name argument1 argument2 etc".
+Note: command names are **case insensitive**!

 ### Contributing to the core code
 Feel free to do this if you're experienced with Node.js.
 I'll gladly look at any pull requests.